dudafurtado/dudafurtado/README.md

 I have been raised my 18 years old 🔞 of life in Salvador, Brazil 🇧🇷 and now after learned a lot of english and understand a little more about the world 🌍 throught my cell phone screen, I noticed that I need to know in person other cultures 🎎 and pepople around the world. ✈️⛩️🗽🗼🏝️🏯

 I'm addicted to learn new things and be the better I can at them.
 So in november of 2021 I decided to start the course of full stack develoment at Cubos Academy.
-I besides this I have been learning all about tecnology 🤖, humans relationships 🧠 and bussiness 👩🏽💸.
+Besides this I have been learning all about tecnology 🤖, humans relationships 🧠 and bussiness 👩🏽💸.

 What do you thing about we go throught some informations about me? 😊